Returning Customers: Login Here!

 This enjoyable and energetic class for pre-schoolers emphasizes coordination and rhythm while building on the Little Dancers’ curriculum.
 Children continue to grow comfortable with the dance class structure while expanding their knowledge of simple ballet and tap exercises.
 Students will take part in our Annual Dance Recital, learning an age-appropriate ballet OR tap dance.

 Pre-Ballet 1 with Tap for 5-6 years (School Year 2021-2022)

 Students continue to progress with their ballet and tap basics.
 Exercises will continue to stimulate the imagination while helping children to increase coordination and improve posture.
 Simple barre exercises are introduced in ballet while lively music inspires children in both tap and ballet.
 Proper behavior and listening skills are still a primary focus.
 Appropriate for kindergarten-aged children.

-Tap classes are offered in conjunction with ballet, jazz, or lyrical classes.
-Much like learning a musical instrument, students learn how to count music and keep time using their feet and brain as their instruments.
+In Tap classes, students learn how to count music and keep time using their feet and brain as their instruments.
 Rhythm Tap dancers, or hoofers, dance using mostly footwork, not showing very much arm or body movement.
 Broadway Tap takes the basics of Rhythm tap and incorporates the arm and body motions of jazz dance, while using the whole stage to paint a big picture.